reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 ## Connecting to the Elasticsearch Instance

-We will connect to our Elasticsearch Instance by creating a Spring Bean Configuration.
-The Java High Level REST Client is the default client of Elasticsearch.
-We will configure the client to access the Elasticsearch operations for searching and indexing.
-Spring Data Elasticsearch uses an Elasticsearch REST client that is connected to a single Elasticsearch node or a cluster.
+  Spring Data Elasticsearch uses [Java High Level REST Client (JHLC)](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/java-rest-high.html#java-rest-high) to connect to Elasticsearch server.
+JHLC is the default client of Elasticsearch.
+We will create a Spring Bean Configuration to set this up:

 ```java
 @Configuration